Sammyzysheng/WJCC-Bus-Assign/README.md

 - High school and middle school buses have a capacity estimate of 54 students
 - Elementary school buses have a capacity estimate of 77 students
 - Routes must be completed in order of tier, starting with tier one and ending with tier three

-## Project Overview

-This project aims to examine the current criteria for creating bus routes and seeks to propose new, more efficient routes, supported by model justification and analysis, via optimizing the assignment of stops to routes.
-The discussion of this report will continue by further examining the data shared within the scope of the project, exploring the problem statement and needs set forth by WJCC, articulating methodology behind model development and summarizing concepts used to create models, elaborating on findings obtained from model implementation and concluding with actionable business insights derived from model findings.

 ## Results